rmtsoa/ont_tutorial_pinfish/Static/TutorialPreamble.md

 1. Download the `fasta` format reference genome sequence to which sequence reads will be mapped
 2. Download the `GFF` format reference genome annotations to be used for the analysis
-4. Use the **`pychopper`** software to select for likely full-length cDNA transcript sequences and orientate them so that all reads are 5'-> 3'
+4. Use the **`pychopper`** software to select for likely full-length cDNA transcript sequences and orientate them so that the protein coding sequence is present on the forward cDNA strand
 5. Create a genome index for read mapping using the **`minimap2`** (@minimap22018) software
 6. Map the `pychopper`-filtered sequence reads against the reference genome using `minimap2`; sort and index the mapping results with **`samtools`** (@samtools2009)
 7. Prepare a GFF annotation from the mapped read BAM file using **`Pinfish`** `spliced_bam2gff`